Central Chehlum Procession In G-6 Concludes Peacefully - UrduPoint

 Central Chehlum Procession In G-6 Concludes Peacefully

-The central Chehlum procession in Sector G-6 concluded peacefully on Thursday under a comprehensive seven-tier security plan, with Inspector General of Police (IGP) Syed Ali Nasir Rizvi praising the unwavering dedication of the Islamabad Capital Territory (ICT) Police and allied security forces

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Aug, 2025) The central Chehlum procession in Sector G-6 concluded peacefully on Thursday under a comprehensive seven-tier security plan, with Inspector General of Police (IGP) Syed Ali Nasir Rizvi praising the unwavering dedication of the Islamabad Capital Territory (ICT) Police and allied security forces.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Aug, 2025) The central Chehlum procession in Sector G-6 concluded peacefully under a comprehensive seven-tier security plan, with Inspector General of Police (IGP) Syed Ali Nasir Rizvi praising the unwavering dedication of the Islamabad Capital Territory (ICT) Police and allied security forces.

 “I am proud of every officer and jawan who stood for 16 hours to protect the public,” Rizvi said, extending heartfelt congratulations and appreciation to the entire force for their professionalism and resolve.
 He also expressed special gratitude to the Islamabad administration, Pakistan Army, and Pakistan Rangers for their cooperation, noting that complete harmony prevailed among all institutions on security duty.